DinikaShenal/RTR105/works/1lw_series/README.md

 # The Contents of this folder

+-> "sample_screenshots" : This folder contains the screenshots of the sample output of the compiled code when the user input is "x=0.8"

 -> "README.md" : This readme file contains the report about this lab work

 -> "arcsin.c" : This C file contains the main function of the code

--> "arcsine.txt" : This text file contains the Arcsine function and Recurrence Formulae

 -> "arcsine.gp" : This .gp file contains the script for the gnuplot

 -> "arcsine.png" : This .png contains the arcsine function and first three Taylor series equations

+-> "arcsine.txt" : This text file contains the Arcsine function and Recurrence Formulae

 # Report on Lab Work 1